meltano/meltano/docs/src/tutorials/salesforce-and-postgres.md

 ![Screenshot of bar graph for Salesforce Opportunities data](/images/salesforce-tutorial/07-salesforce-opportunities-bar-graph.png)

-You should now see a bar chart visualization and a table below to see the data in detail!
+You should now see a bar chart visualization and a table below to see the data in detail.

 Let's order the data by Average Amount descending: